 - Teriyaki Meatballs

 - Air Fryer Meatballs

 - 1/2 cup almond flour

-- 2 tablespooons prepared ranch dressing plus more for serving
+- 2 tablespoons prepared ranch dressing plus more for serving

 - 1 tablespoon dry ranch seasoning

-Preheat oven to 500 degrees.
-Line baking sheet with parchment paper.
+- Preheat oven to 500 degrees.
+Spritz a baking sheet with nonstick spray.

-Bake for 15 minutes or until cooked through.
+- Bake for 15 minutes or until the internal temperature reaches 165 degrees.